-Anticonvulsant medicines are often used to treat epilepsy, but they are also effective in treating bipolar disorder.
+Anticonvulsant medicines are often used to treat epilepsy, but they're also effective in treating bipolar disorder.

-Blood tests to check your liver and kidney function will be carried out when you start taking carbamazepine and again after six months.
+Blood tests to check your liver and kidney function will be carried out when you start taking carbamazepine, and again after six months.

 Antipsychotic medicines are sometimes prescribed to treat episodes of mania or hypomania.
 Antipsychotic medicines include:

 They may also be used as a long-term mood stabiliser.
-Quetiapine may be used for long-term bipolar depression.
+Quetiapine may also be used for long-term bipolar depression.

-If this does not help, you may be offered lithium on its own or a combination of lithium, valproate and lamotrigine.
+If this doesn't help, you may be offered lithium on its own or a combination of lithium, valproate and lamotrigine.